-Ofqual’s approach to recognition is the same for all organisations whether they are applying to deliver EPAs or other types of qualifications.
-Recognition is a consistent process for all organisations, so EPAOs will need to demonstrate that they meet the requirements set out in Ofqual’s Criteria for Recognition.
+Ofqual’s recognition criteria are the same for all organisations; whether they are applying to deliver EPAs or other types of qualifications.
+Applications are reviewed according to the size and scale of delivery of the applicant.
+EPAOs will need to demonstrate that they meet the requirements set out in Ofqual’s Criteria for Recognition.

 If an EPAO is not currently recognised by Ofqual it will need to complete a full application for recognition and provide evidence which demonstrates that the organisation is financially sustainable and has the processes, capacity and capability to design and deliver valid EPAs.
 When reviewing and deciding on an application for recognition Ofqual will consider contextual information such as the specialism and scale of the EPAO.